valocode/bubbly/docs/docs/getting-started/getting-started.md

 ## Installation

-Bubbly is a single Go binary containing botht the server, client and UI.
+Bubbly is a single Go binary containing both the server, client and UI.
 Run it using Docker or download and run natively.

 ### Docker